anshumanmondal2006/PathFinder_MazeGen/README.md

 ![](PathF.gif)

-This web-application helps you visualizes 5 different pathfinding algorithms and 5 maze generation algorithms.
+This web application helps you visualize 5 different pathfinding algorithms and 5 maze generation algorithms.
 You can choose one algorithm at a time or multiple algorithms simultaneously.
-Up to four grids will be available and in each grid you can assign a maze generation algorithm and a pathfinding algorithm.
+Up to four grids will be available, and in each grid, you can assign a maze generation algorithm and a pathfinding algorithm.

-#### Checkout the deployed site here:
+#### Check out the deployed site here:

 ###### [https://anshumanmondal2006.github.io/PathFinder_MazeGen/](https://anshumanmondal2006.github.io/PathFinder_MazeGen/)